 The second prong of showing readers what’s in it for them is not appealing to your own interest.
 I often tell authors that no one cares that you wrote a book.
 And while family and friends may care, they aren’t your intended audience.
 This is partially why I never recommend that authors write their own book descriptions.
 I often hire someone to do this for me because I’m just too close to it to see what may really matter to my reader.

-Developing Your Elevator Pitch – What Is It, and Why Do You Need One?
+Your Elevator Pitch – What Is It & Why Do You Need One?

 It’s a short one- to two-sentence description about the book.
 With our ever-shrinking attention spans, you’ll need to capture someone's focus in a very short, succinct pitch.
 Including this same short blurb in your book description is an excellent way to start building your pitch outward from the one element that your book could not exist without—and that will be the biggest piece that matters to your reader.